-With interior design you are creating a space decorated around a homeowner's specific style and taste.
+With interior decorating you are creating a space designed around a homeowner's specific style and taste.

-If your house looks great, buyers will have an easier time imagining themselves living there, and will be more likely to make an offer.
+If your house looks great, buyers will have an easier time imagining themselves living there and more likely to make an offer.

-As a former real estate agent, I was often frustrated by home owners who didn't see the value of decluttering, EVEN CLEANING their homes before placing it on the market.
-The fact is, most buyers just aren't able to see the potential of a home when it's crammed with furniture, collections and clutter.
+As a former real estate agent, I was often frustrated by home owners who didn't see the value of decluttering or EVEN CLEANING their homes before placing it on the market.
+I often found myself washing a sinkful of dirty dishes, straightening towels, or hiding unsightly items in cupboards when I did open houses.

 A survey by the Real Estate Staging Association in 2013 concluded that staged homes typically sell 73% faster than non-staged homes.

 A different survey by stagedhomes.com® shows that 94% of homes staged by an Accredited Staging Professional® sell in about 29 days or less.
-The average unstaged home takes around 145 days to sell.
+The average un-staged home takes around 145 days to sell.

-The time and money that you put into staging your own home will definitely pay off in the end.
+The time and money you put into staging your own home will definitely pay off in the end.

 You may ask yourself, "Why should I spend money on a house that I'm trying to sell?"
 Think of it as an investment.

 Staging your home doesn't have to be expensive to be impressive.
 You can spend as little as $200 if you do it yourself.

-If you're planning to use a Realtor to sell your home, stage it before the walk-through!
+If you're planning to use a Realtor to sell your home, stage it before the walk-through.

 An agent will walk through your house, noting the positives and negatives.
 The Realtor will perform a CMA, (Comparative Market Analysis) comparing it to nearby homes similar to yours.
 The Agent will come back with a suggested list price for your home.